Developer docs

 API reference

-Create a machine slot scoped to one vault.
-The client has generated the machine key, derived the auth secret and the unwrap key, and wrapped the vault key under the unwrap key.
-It uploads the slot blob, the auth verifier material and the scope.
-The machine key itself is handed to the operator out of band and never sent here.
+A machine credential is a slot scoped to a single vault that a headless consumer authenticates with, no human keypair involved.
+Minting one is a human-session call on the vault.
+The client generates the machine key locally, derives the auth secret and the unwrap key, wraps the VK under the unwrap key, and uploads the verifier material and the wrapped VK.
+The machine key itself never reaches the server; you hand it to the consumer out of band.

 Request body